ollipal/botafar/docs/source/basics.md

 ## Project status

-This tool is still under development.
-The current aim is to make creating remote controllable bots simple, enjoyable and bug free experience.
+Botafar is still under development.
+The current aim is to make creating remote controllable bots a simple, enjoyable and bug free experience.
 The communication about project happens on [GitHub discussions](https://github.com/ollipal/botafar/discussions).

 If you got stuck or need help with botafar library or website, please write to [Q&A](https://github.com/ollipal/botafar/discussions/categories/q-a).

-If you experience bugs on botafar library or website that make creating bots harder, please write about it to [Bug Tracking](https://github.com/ollipal/botafar/discussions/categories/bug-tracking), even if you are not sure if its a bug or not.
+If you experience bugs on botafar library or website, please write about it to [Bug Tracking](https://github.com/ollipal/botafar/discussions/categories/bug-tracking), even if you are not sure if its a bug or not.
 Alternatively you can raise [an issue](https://github.com/ollipal/botafar/issues) on purely library related matters (or even create [a pull request](https://github.com/ollipal/botafar/pulls) if you think you have the bug figured out).

 If you want to tell about your creations, get involved or anything else, write about it to [General](https://github.com/ollipal/botafar/discussions/categories/general).
 There is also a separate category for new [Ideas](https://github.com/ollipal/botafar/discussions/categories/q-a).